Distances

 - Waterloo Bridge 168.3

 This bridge was designed by Sir Giles Gilbert Scott who also designed Battersea Power Station and a few red telephone boxes.
-His grandfather, George, designed the bridge at Clifton Hampden.
+His grandfather, George, designed the bridge at Clifton Hampden as well as Reading Gaol.

 - Blackfriars Bridge 168.8